justaCasualCoder/SamsungFlashGUI/README.md

 # SamsungFlashGUI

-A Python Script that can be used to easily flash .img files to any Samsung phone
+A Python Script that can be used to easily flash .img files to any Samsung phone.

+`gui.py` is the main file , and `guiunstable.py` is a updated but unstable version.

 ## WARNING!!